Civitasv/cake/docs/cake_manifest.md

 The `Cake.toml` file for each package is called its *manifest*.

+Mainly used to replace `cmake-kits` and `cmake-variants` in cmake-tools of vscode.

 ## The Manifest Format

 - `[package]` : Defines a package.